 According to Rob, the couple began flipping as a side business in 2015.
 They finally turned it into a full-time venture in 2016.

-2020 was there lowest earning year.
-They had $42,359 in gross sales on 70 items sold, and $32,877 net.
-That’s because the Stephenson’s were focusing on helping and coaching others with their flipping gigs, leaving less time for their own business.
+2020 was their lowest earning year.
+They had $42,359 in gross sales on 70 items sold and $32,877 net.
+That’s because the Stephensons were focusing on helping and coaching others with their flipping gigs, leaving less time for their own business.
 But the coaching work fetched them over $200,000!

-It’s also worth noting that the Covid-19 pandemic didn’t impact the Stephenson’s business.
+It’s also worth noting that the COVID-19 pandemic didn’t impact Stephenson’s business.

 That’s one of the most compelling descriptions of a moneymaking venture I’ve ever seen.